 ‘Top 5 survival kit items!’

 I’ve seen so many of these lists and some of them were missing a first aid kit!
 Most of them are just slick Amazon store lists.
 They always have stuid stuff like heavy duty trash bags, super-duper iron-man gloves, cheap and nasty torches, some water filtration tabs and a water bottle.

-How about first aid, flint tool, knife, water filter?
+How about a first aid kit, flint tool, knife, water filter maybe?

-The rest of us are pretty fucking busy right now, thanks, so let’s just cut the crap, ok?
+Everyone is pretty fucking busy right now thanks so let’s cut the crap.